 Credit Risk

 Credit risk represents the risk of loss arising from an obligor's inability or failure to meet contractual payment or performance terms.
-Our primary credit risks result from lending and investment activities.
+Our primary credit risks result from lending and to a lesser extent, investment activities.

 Investment Portfolio